AdaCore/gnatcoll-core/README.md

 * `prefix`: location of the installation, the default is the running GNAT installation root.

+* `ENABLE_SHARED`: Use relocatable and static-pic libraries in addition to static ones (default is 'yes').

 * `BUILD`: control the build options: `PROD` (default) or `DEBUG`

 * `PROCESSORS`: parallel compilation (default is 0, which uses all available